bitliner/team/README.md

 You can use team for:

 * building microservices architectures
-* parallelize and scale a very long computation
+* parallelize and scale very long computations
 * simplify scalability of your system

 It provides: